Same Page is a new partnership between eight NS library regions.

 You can create and print prototypes for a business or artistic venture.

 3D printers let you print any three-dimensional (3D) object you can imagine such as jewelry, home appliance parts, toys, or phone accessories.
-We have 3D printers at our Margaret Hennigar Public Library and Lunenburg Library.
+We have 3D printers at our Margaret Hennigar Public Library, Lunenburg Library and Liverpool Library.